blueSparrow2000/LDPC/README.md

 # LDPC recovery
 This project aims to recover H matrix of a LDPC code without candidate set on a noisy channel

 Final goal is to fully recover Parity Check Matrix(H) of a NAND flash memory

-[Theoretical background explained from following link][link]
+[Theoretical background][link]

 [link]:https://bluesparrow2000.github.io/paperreview/LDPC/